molview/molview_blog/_posts/2015-03-09-a-ribbon-for-molview.md

 layout:     post
 title:      A ribbon for MolView
 date:       2015-03-09
 summary:    An MS Office style ribbon in MolView?
-This is what it might look like!
 categories: posts
 published:  false
 ---